18 Nouns that Describe People’s Character

 - You have to go to the dentist!
 Don’t be a coward.

-- Martin was labeled a coward but basically, he was just against the war.
+- Martin was labelled a coward, but basically, he was just against the war.

 Crackerjack

-We call someone a crackerjack when he or she is exceptionally good at something.
+We call someone a crackerjack when they are exceptionally good at something.

 - Tom is a crackerjack negotiator.
 He is so persuasive and a great listener.